healeycodes/PairCode/README.md

 `node app.js`

-Set these if you're using GitHub webhook for continuous deployment.
+If you're using GitHub webhook for continuous deployment:

-`SECRET` - your webhook secret.
+Create remote branch using `git remote add origin {url}`.

-`REMOTE` - your remote to fetch from.
+Set `SECRET` to your webhook secret.